browserengineering/book/book/embeds.md

             return self.parent_frame.get_js()
 ```

-And then initializing the `JSContext` for the root:
+And then initializing the `JSContext` for the root.
+Here we need to evaluate
+definition of the Window class separately from `runtime.js`, because
+`runtime.js` needs to be passed to `wrap_in_window`.
+And `wrap_in_window`
+needs `Window` defined exactly once, not each time it's called.
+The `Window`
+constructor stores its id, which will be useful later.

 ``` {.python replace=%20or%20/%20or%20CROSS_ORIGIN_IFRAMES%20or%20}
     def load(self, url, body=None):